 The controversial politician also said that Romania was in a position where it had to deal with large empires, including Russia and NATO, and that joining NATO was aimed at protecting against the Russian threat.
 He added that Romania should take advantage of the current situation to regain lost territories.
 In the context of the Russian invasion of Ukraine, Tarziu has previously expressed his willingness to support Russia and called for improved relations between Romania and Russia.

 “It should not be ruled out that Torotskai and Tarziu are not just trying to attract attention to themselves once again, but are fulfilling an order from the Kremlin, which is actively working with the European right, but there are several nuances.
-The most important thing is that the Hungarian “Our Motherland” and the Alliance for the Union of Romanians are marginal political forces, clearly not reaching the level of the “National Rally” (formerly the “National Front”) in France or the Austrian Freedom Party,” says “ Apostrophe” political strategist Alexey Golobutsky.
+The most important thing is that the Hungarian “Our Motherland” and the Alliance for the Union of Romanians are marginal political forces that clearly do not reach the level of the “National Rally” (formerly the “National Front”) in France or the Austrian Freedom Party,” says “ Apostrophe” political strategist Alexey Golobutsky.

 Analysts at the American Institute for the Study of War (ISW) also drew attention to the fact that the rhetoric of the Eastern European right has become more aggressive towards Ukraine, noting that the Kremlin is stimulating and exploiting neo-imperialist and nationalist tendencies in Europe to create divisions between Kiev and its closest neighbors.